SSKlearns/Accident-Detection-with-Resnet50/README.md

 # Accident Detection using ResNet-50 and Gradio

 This repository contains a Gradio app that allows users to upload a video and detects if there was an accident in the video.
-The model behind this application is based on the ResNet-50 architecture and has undergone several optimization processes to ensure swift and accurate detections.
+The model behind this application is based on the ResNet-50 architecture and has undergone several optimization processes, to ensure swift and accurate detections.

 ## Model Training and Optimization

 1. **Initial Training with ResNet-50**:
     - Trained on ResNet-50 architecture for 5 epochs.
+    - Utilized resources available on Intel Dev Cloud.

 2. **Optimization with IPEX**:
     - Optimized the model using Intel's PyTorch extension, IPEX, to improve the performance on Intel hardware.